mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

    :lines: 24-26
    :emphasize-lines: 3

-The publisher must be created with the :code:`Node.create_publisher(...)` method, and receives the three arguments we defined.
+The publisher must be created with the :code:`Node.create_publisher(...)` method, which has the three parameters defined in the :ref:`publisher and subscriber parameter table`.

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_messages/python_package_that_uses_the_messages/amazing_quote_publisher_node.py
    :language: python